 You can use a usefile as a mini data dictionary for Suprtool.
+For databases, it is a good idea to put all the Item commands associated with a database into a usefile.
+After the Base command has been specified, the usefile can describe the items in the database to Suprtool.
 For disc files, you can put both the Define and Item commands in a usefile and execute them right after specifying the file with the Input command.
 If you use the Link output option, both date formats and implied decimal places are saved in the self-describing file so they never need to be specified again.